alexandercsierra/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow us to provide authentication through cookies and keep track of users in a sessions table.
+This also allows for the power to end a session at any time just by removing it from the database.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It encrypts the password by hashing it in a predetermined number of rounds.
+Given the same password and secret it will give you the same hash

 - [ ] What does bcrypt do to slow down attackers?

+Uses a secret as part of the hashing process, and does not allow the password to be 'unhashed'.
+It cannot go in the opposite direction.

 - [ ] What are the three parts of the JSON Web Token?

+1. Payload
+2. Options
+3. Secret

 ## Minimum Viable Product